gruns/blagoblag/content/drafts/advocating-for-the-devil.rst

 against minority interests, and to support already powerful ones.

-All this brings me to Andrew "weev" Auernheimer, a computer hacker best known for exposing ATT's insecure handling of iPad customers data, he was tried and convicted under the Compute Fraud and Abuse Act (CFAA) and spent time in prison before his conviction was ultimately vacated.
+All this brings me to Andrew "weev" Auernheimer, a computer hacker best known for exposing AT&T's insecure handling of iPad customers data, he was tried and convicted under the Compute Fraud and Abuse Act (CFAA) and spent time in prison before his conviction was ultimately vacated.